What’s the Difference Between a Heart Attack and a Stroke?

 Treating a heart attack is similar to treating a stroke because they are both caused by problems with your blood vessels.

-“For the most part, the goal for treating both is similar – save a heart muscle in a heart attack and save brain function in a stroke.”
-Martinez said.
-“With a heart attack it’s about getting to the cath lab for an intervention to open up the blocked artery using a balloon & stent, also known as percutaneous coronary intervention.”
+“For the most part, the goal for treating both is similar – save a heart muscle in a heart attack and save brain function in a stroke,” Dr. Keeton said.
+“With a heart attack, it’s about getting to the cath lab for an intervention to open up the blocked artery using a balloon and stent, also known as percutaneous coronary intervention.”

-Treating a stroke and a heart attack are both time-sensitive because the brain or heart cannot function properly without oxygen.
+Treating a stroke and a heart attack are both time-sensitive because neither organ can function properly without oxygen.

 Outlook and Recovery

-If you don’t intervene early in a heart attack to restore blood flow, depending on the size of the area supplied by the blocked artery, you may die, or part of your heart muscle dies, and that function of your heart won't be the same.
+Early intervention to restore blood flow during a heart attack is key.
+Depending on the size of the area supplied by the blocked artery, a significant portion of your heart muscle may die, which would permanently impact your heart function.
 You may experience long-term effects such as heart failure or abnormal heart rhythms.

 Recovery from stroke will look different for each person.
-“If part of your brain dies during a stroke, the rest of the brain takes over and tries to create new networks to do the things that that area of the brain was doing before,” Martinez said.
+“If part of your brain dies during a stroke, the rest of the brain takes over and tries to create new networks to do the things that that area of the brain was doing before, which is called neuroplasticity,” Dr. Bandela said.

 Coming in quickly when you begin experiencing the signs or symptoms of a heart attack or stroke is of utmost importance.
-Martinez urges patients to not “sleep it off” or ignore symptoms.
-“Recognize the symptoms, know how important it is to get to yourself to the hospital and don’t wait,” Martinez said.
+Dr. Bandela urges patients to not “sleep it off” or ignore symptoms.
+“Recognize the symptoms, know how important it is to get to yourself to the hospital and don’t wait,” Dr. Bandela said.

 Lower Your Risk for Stroke

-Martinez said you should put your attention toward the modifiable risk factors, or the things you can change, which are:
+To lower your risk for stroke, Dr. Bandela said you should pay attention to the modifiable risk factors, or the things you can change, which are:

 • Eating well